hftbattle/documentation/en/interface/analysis/stats.md

 ### Statistics

-There's a vast interface for strategy analysis on the submission page.
+There's a vast interface for the strategy analysis on the submission page.
 Basic sections of the page are:

 - [Common results](#common_result)